Planning as Theorem Proving with Heuristics

 Testing was done over randomly generated problems for 8 different popular domains that represent well the variety of planning problems from the competitions.
 These domains were Barman, BlocksWorld, ChildSnack, Depot, FreeCell, Grippers, Logistics, and Miconic.
 In addition, testing was also done on 10 pre-existing problems belonging to the PipesWorld domain.
 All domains are in STRIPS, extended to include negated equalities and object typing.
 For simplicity, the Barman domain was modified to remove action costs.

 Roughly 100 problems with varying numbers of objects were generated for each of the specified domains, using publicly available PDDL generators.
 All PDDL domains and generated instances files were automatically translated from PDDL to PROLOG using our program that constructs a hash table based representation of an initial theory.
 The TPLH planner was run over every problem using a 30min time-out limit, and a 50 MB global stack size limit.
 Problems for which the planner timed out were discarded, as were problems with 0-step solutions (i.e., where the initial state satisfied the goal state).
 The number of kept instances for each domain is shown in parentheses after the domain name in Table~\ref{TimeVisitedLength}.
 The TPLH planner was given the upper bound $N\!=\!100$ for all planning instances that usually had short solutions, e.g., 20 steps or less.
-Recall $N$ is used to guarantee completeness of TPLH, but it had no effect in this set of experiments.
+Recall $N$ is used to guarantee completeness of TPLH, but it has little effect in this set of experiments.
 Namely, when we tried different values $N\!=\!\{25,50,75,100,125,150\}$ over some domains, the total time varied within 0.5\%, and plan length and the number of situations visited by TPLH did not change at all.